 Space is plentiful on this beach, but it is very exposed with little shelter from the wind.
 The sea warms up quickly and is noticeably warmer than other local beaches, particularly towards late afternoon.
 On a low tide, the sea can retreat almost a mile and you'd need to wade a few hundred yards more to reach any depth.
 The surf works best for an hour or two preceding the high tide but is often accompanied by a cross-current, necessitating much walking back along the beach.
 Rips are rare except near the sandbars, and it's generally a safe beach for beginners.

 Approximately 1¼ miles west of the main beach access point is a rock groyne built to deflect waves.
 Beyond this, the last official access point (CE60) is approximately a mile further west.
 The dunes at this end are covered in sea buckthorn, which is pretty impenetrable.
 Westwards from CE60 for about 1¼ miles the beach is often deserted, even on a hot day.
-The boundaries of the RAF section of the beach are marked by orange tetrahedrons atop wooden poles and access is restricted, usually to evenings and weekends.
-Over the years, the sands have claimed over 180 ships and the remains of some of these can be seen towards the western end.
+The boundaries of the RAF section of the beach are marked by orange tetrahedrons atop wooden poles and access is occasionally (but not often) restricted.
+Red flags are flown from the poles when exercises are taking place, but otherwise this remote end of the beach is open.

 Wrecks.
 There are estimated to beover 180 wrecks on Pembrey Beach, all to the west of the main access.
 One of the largest is 'La Jeune Emma', near access point CE59, wrecked in 1828 bound for Le Havre and carrying a cargo of rum, sugar and coffee.
 Further west on a sandbank in front of the RAF control tower, is the up-ended wreck of the iron barque 'The Teviotdale', which ran aground in a storm in 1886 sailing from Cardiff to Bombay with a cargo of coal.
 Seventeen lives were lost and 30 people were arrested trying to loot the cargo.
 At the extreme western end of the beach at Tywyn Point, are the substantial remains of 'The Paul' - a 4-masted windjammer which ran aground after drifting into Carmarthen Bay on 30th October 1925 carring a cargo of timber from Nova Scotia.